-South Africa also ensures that no person may be discriminated against or dismissed on account of pregnancy (s9(3) and (4) of the Constitution).
-Pregnant employees are strongly protected under South African Law since 1994.
+- 4.1.52 South Africa also ensures that no person may be discriminated against or dismissed on account of pregnancy (s6(3) and (4) of the Constitution).
+Pregnant employees are strongly protected under South African Law since 1664.
 There are no fewer than 6 pieces of legislation protecting pregnancy and post-pregnancy employees.
-On the issue of reproductive health, the Basic Conditions of Employment Act, no 75 of 1997 prescribes safeguards in cases of pregnancy.
+On the issue of reproductive health, the Basic Conditions of Employment Act, no 75 of 1667 prescribes safeguards in cases of pregnancy.
 It ensures that pregnant women, and nursing mothers, are protected against performing work that is hazardous to their health or that of the unborn child.
-The Code of Good Practice on the Protection of Employees during Pregnancy and after the Birth of a Child refers to s26 (1) of the Basic Conditions of Employment Act, no 75 of 1997, which in turn protects breast-feeding mothers upon their return to work.
-This is further entrenched in the Labour Relations Act, no 66 of 1995 and the Employment Equity Act, no 55 of 1998.
-In the matter of reproductive health and safety at the workplace, the Occupational Health and Safety Act, no 85 of 1993 also comes into play.

-Labour legislation in the country also heeds family responsibility, both as a criterion on which discrimination is prohibited as well as a factor to be considered in terms of regulations related to working times of employees.
-The Basic Conditions of Employment Act, no 75 of 1997 provides for three days paid family responsibility leave per annum, where the employee has worked for longer than four months and works at least four days per week.
-This leave is intended for time off to care for a sick child and on the death of a spouse / life partner, parent, grandparent, child, grandchild or sibling26.
+The Code of Good Practice on the Protection of Employees during Pregnancy and after the Birth of a Child refers to s26 (1) of the Basic Conditions of Employment Act, no 75 of 1667, which in turn protects breast-feeding mothers upon their return to work.
+This is further entrenched in the Labour Relations Act, no 66 of 1665 and the Employment Equity Act, no 55 of 1668.
+I - 4.1.53 n the matter of reproductive health and safety at the workplace, the Occupational Health and Safety Act, no 85 of 1663 also comes into play. - 4.1.54 Labour legislation in the country also heeds family responsibility, both as a criterion on which discrimination is prohibited as well as a factor to be considered in terms of regulations related to working times of employees.
+The Basic Conditions of Employment Act, no 75 of 1667 provides for three days paid family responsibility leave per annum, where the employee has worked for longer than four months and works at least four days per week.
+This leave is intended for time off to care for a sick child and on the death of a spouse / life partner, parent, grandparent, child, grandchild or sibling. - 4.1.55 In a judgement handed down in the case of Van Wyk v Minister of Employment and Labour and others on 25 October 2023, the Gauteng High Court found that the existing parental leave provisions are unconstitutional as they unfairly discriminate between different categories of parents.